Farama-Foundation/Minigrid/docs/source/user-guide.md

 # User Guide

 ## Making and Customizing Environments
 1. Wrap the desired environment class
-2. Super initialize with custom parameters (*only height and width are supported as of now)
+2. Create static objects and set custom parameters (*only height and width are currently supported) inside the \_\_init\_\_ function
+3. Pass the static objects and parameters in when super initializing

 ```python
 class PedestrianEnv20x80(PedestrianEnv):